 Truly breathtaking!
 Campers and staff enjoy the warm waters of Crescent Lake.
 Our shore is gradual sloping with a sandy beach and sandy bottom.
 You can walk out to the end of the docks look down into 8-10 feet of water and still see bottom.
 The maximum depth to the lake is 54 feet.
 Surface temperatures average 79* F. Crescent Lake connects with Panther Pond, which then feeds into Sebago Lake.
 The Tenny River links Crescent to Panther and it is navigable.
 A weekly highlight is Sunday night campfire down on the shore when the sun sets directly in front of us behind the mountain.

 Campers are required to pass the Nashoba “boaters” test prior to participating in boating.
-The boaters test consists of a 1/4 mile (un-timed) swim, two minutes of treading water, one minute of survival float, a surface dive and a front dive.
+The boaters test consists of a 1/4 mile (not timed) swim, two minutes of treading water, one minute of survival float, a surface dive and a front dive.
 To assure safety, all campers and staff must wear personal flotation devices when on the water.
 Swimming lessons are required through Level V (swimmers level) of the American Red Cross System.
 Advanced courses are offered to all campers.

 Our 21 foot Malibu ski boat is known for its superb towing ability with adjustable wedge design, tower, board rack and 320 h.p. engine.
 Boarders thoroughly enjoyed “The Bu” as it is fondly named.

-Our Starcraft is always up for the task for pulling 1st time and experienced tubers around Crescent Lake.
+Our Bowrider is always up for the task for pulling 1st time and experienced tubers around Crescent Lake.
 Tubers can ride solo or with a partner.
 The thrill of skimming across the water is a once in a life time experience.

 Crescent Lake is a great place to learn how to sail.
 The lake enjoys consistent wind and our campers are able to learn all of basics in our fleet of American Day Sailors and JY Racing boats.
 For the more advanced sailor, Nashoba North regularly competes in regattas with other camps on Crescent Lake.